antononcube/SystemModeling/Projects/Pets-retail-dynamics/Documents/Pets-licensing-data-analysis.md

 #### Introduction

-In order to build or confirm certain modeling conjectures and assumptions data analysis is made for Seattle pets licensing data.
-The main ones are:
+This notebook / document provides ground data analysis used to make or confirm certain modeling conjectures and assumptions of a Pets Retail Dynamics Model (PRDM), [ [AA1]](https://github.com/antononcube/SystemModeling/tree/master/Projects/Pets-retail-dynamics).
+Seattle pets licensing data is used, [[SOD2](https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb/data)].

+We want to provide answers to the following questions.

-   + the Pareto principle manifests for pets breeds;
+   + Does the Pareto principle manifests for pets breeds?

-   + the Pareto principle manifests for zip code;
+   + Does the Pareto principle manifests for ZIP codes?

-   + there is upward trend for becoming a pet owner.
+   + Is there an upward trend for becoming a pet owner?

-All three are confirmed, assuming the retrieved data is representative.
-See the last section of an additional discussion.
+All three questions have positive answers, assuming the retrieved data, [[SOD2](https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb/data)], is representative.
+See the last section for an additional discussion.

+We also discuss pet adoption simulations that are done using Quantile Regression, [AA2, AAp1].

+This notebook/document is part of the [SystemsModeling at GitHub](https://github.com/antononcube/SystemModeling) project ["Pets retail dynamics", [AA1].](https://github.com/antononcube/SystemModeling/tree/master/Projects/Pets-retail-dynamics)

 #### Data